ilya0x/ilya0x/README.md

 <br>

-I'm a seasoned content strategist with a background in event production and media coordination, a Bachelor of Science in Design from [UC Davis](https://www.ucdavis.edu/) and a dozen [NYU](https://www.nyu.edu/) courses under my belt.
-I'm all about diving into data, trends, and what makes people tick.
-I create content strategies that cover everything from words, pictures, audio, video, to the vibe of a physical space.
+I'm a seasoned content strategist with a background in event production and media coordination, a Bachelor degree in Design from [UC Davis](https://www.ucdavis.edu/) and a dozen [NYU](https://www.nyu.edu/) courses under my belt.
+I'm all about learning and exploring new big ideas and diving into data, trends, and what makes people tick.
+I create content strategies that cover everything from text, pictures, audio, video, to the vibe of a physical or virtual space.

-Lately, I've been geeking out on [Python](https://www.python.org/) and machine learning stuff.
-The [MIT Introduction to Deep Learning](https://www.youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI) course lectures on YouTube have been most invaluable in learning about Deep Learning.
+Lately, I've been geeking out on [Python](https://www.python.org/) and machine learning.
+The [MIT Introduction to Deep Learning](https://www.youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI) course lectures and the [PyTorch for Deep Learning & Machine Learning – Full Course](https://youtu.be/V_xro1bcAuA?si=i7bEsZQGZZC7rO3B) on YouTube have been most invaluable for both, learning the theory and terminolagy behind Machine Learning and Deep Learning, as well as learning the fundamentals of PyTorch (it's a 25-hour course!).
 I'm also excited about learning [Mojo🔥](https://docs.modular.com/mojo/) from ground up as I've been following its development since it was made accessible in May 2023.

 I'm hoping to find a gig that lets me blend my event and content skills with my new coding chops.
 <br>